Hutsell-Games/civil-war-strategy/dev/minimal-changes.md

 PRINT " Total Forces "; TAB(25); LTRIM$(STR$(x)); "00"; TAB(40); "[ Enemy Forces "; LTRIM$(STR$(INT(aggress! * x))); "00 ]"
 PRINT " "; STRING$(70, "-")
 ```

+### Merging the Code Files
+The way QB64 handles includes is different from QB and will throw an error if you try running the code in QB off the bat.
+So we will update our code to reflect this.

+We could use the QB64 INCLUDE statement but that requires some reorganization of the code, instead we'll condense the four code files into one.

+Paste the contents of CWS14.BI at the top of CWSTRAT.BAS.
+Remove the duplicate DEFINT A-Z. Once this is done we can delete CWS14.BI.

+Take the declarations at the top of CWSTRAT2.BAS and paste them in at the beginning of CWSTRAT.BAS.
+Again remove the duplicate DEFINT A-Z.

+Paste the rest of the contents of CWSTRAT2.BAS into CWSTRAT.BAS.

+We follow the same process for the contents of CWSMENU.BAS - declarations at the top, remove duplicate DEFINT, rest of file at the end.

+We can then delete these other code files - CWSTRAT2.BAS, CWSMENU.BAS, CWS14.BI.

+This makes for quite the lengthy code file, something that I'm not a huge fan of, but we can break it up later.